 Michael Mosley vs The Superbugs

-For 70 years a war has been waged against harmful bacteria using antibiotics.
-But bacteria are fighting back and today more and more bacterial infections are becoming resistant to antibiotics.
-Drug-resistant superbugs are spreading; not just MRSA - also TB, pneumonia and e-coli.
-In Britain, hundreds are already dying of these infections - mainly the very young or the frail and elderly.
-But experts warn that unless the problem is cracked, by 2050 a pathogenic apocalypse will be faced, with over 10 million people dying of resistant bacterial infection worldwide every year.
+More and more bacterial infections are becoming resistant to antibiotics.
+Not just MRSA but also TB, pneumonia and e-coli.
+In Britain, hundreds die of these infections - mainly the very young or the frail and elderly.
+Health experts warn, unless we crack the problem, that by 2050 we will be facing a pathogenic apocalypse with over 10 million people dying of resistant bacterial infection worldwide every year.

 Timings (where shown) are from the start of the programme in hours and minutes